 Climate in Bermuda

 Bermuda's climate is sub-tropical.
-In the summer the weather can be too humid to do anything strenuous.
-A home with air conditioning is an essential, not a luxury.
+In the summer, the weather can be too humid to do anything strenuous.
+A home with air conditioning is a necessity, not a luxury.
 The winters, however, are balmy and pleasant.

-Expats will have no trouble adjusting to life in Bermuda, and may very well never want to leave.
-This tiny island country boasts gorgeous ocean scenes and a population that is ready to welcome newcomers to a blissful life in their new home.
+Expats will have no trouble adjusting to life in Bermuda and may very well never want to leave.
+This tiny island country boasts gorgeous ocean scenes and a population that is ready to welcome newcomers to a blissful life in their new homes.

 Are you an expat living in Bermuda?